Fishing Boats 'Going Dark' Raise Suspicion Of Illegal Catches, Report Says

 "This practice of vessels going dark is really widespread on a global scale," Malarky tells NPR.

-Malarky and Lowell used Global Fishing Watch, which aggregates Automatic Identification System, or AIS, signals to give an unprecedented view of global fishing activity.
+Malarky and Lowell used Global Fishing Watch, which aggregates automatic identification system, or AIS, signals to give an unprecedented view of global fishing activity.
 AIS signals can be viewed by the public through such websites as Vesselfinder.com.

 Yet another system, known as Vessel Management System, or VMS, is not available to the public but is used by countries to monitor their fishing fleets.
 However, "some countries can't afford it — developing countries like those in West Africa," Malarky says.
 "So, a lot of developing countries rely on AIS to monitor their fishing fleet."